Cadasta/cadasta-docs/en/04-records.md

 #### Location Types {#location-types}

-Location types define the type of location you're uploading.
-The following are defined in the [standard questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/standard_cadasta_questionnaire.xlsx):
+Location types define the type of location you're uploading:

 * **Parcel** - a plot of land.
 * **Community Boundary** - a formal or informal boundary between two groups of people.